russplaysguitar/hash-task/README.md

 todo-tent
 =========

-A social task management system built on Tent.io.
-Utilizes existing "status update" conventions to define an API for which to manage tasks from within a social networking environment.
+A task management system built on status updates from social networking systems (like Twitter or Tent.io).
+Utilizes existing conventions to define a human-readable syntax for which to manage tasks from within a social networking environment.

 ### Architecture

-Commands for managing tasks are sent out as "status updates" over an existing social network.
-These are written in a human-readable format.
-Client applications can be used to collect task history, determine the current issue status, and send task management commands.
+Tasks are managed by updating their status (open, assigned, or closed) and making comments about them via an existing social network.
+The client application is a layer of abstraction on top of this.
+Task activity streams can be viewed from within the application, and task changes from within the application result in posts on the social network.

+##### Benefits

+- Task management occurs in a social environment
+- People on the social network can follow task histories with or without an application
+- Third-party developers can create new applications that use the same task management syntax.

 ### The Social API